kerem-ozt/PDF-Chat-API/README.md

 ## Overview

-The **PDF Chat API** is a backend service built with **FastAPI** that allows users to:
+The **PDF Chat API** is a backend service built with **FastAPI** that enables you to:

 1. Upload PDF documents.
 2. Extract text and metadata from the uploaded PDFs.
-3. Interact with the PDF content using a Large Language Model (LLM) - in this case, Google’s Gemini API.
+3. Interact with the PDF content using a Large Language Model (LLM)—Google’s Gemini API in this example.
 4. Query the PDF content through a chat-like interface and receive context-aware answers.
+5. Utilize Retrieval-Augmented Generation (RAG) for large PDFs to improve query efficiency and accuracy.

-This application showcases:
+This application demonstrates:

-- Integration with external LLM (Gemini API).
+- Integration with an external LLM (Gemini).
-- File handling and PDF text extraction.
+- PDF text extraction and preprocessing.
-- Rate limiting to control request frequency.
+- Rate limiting to manage request frequency.
-- Logging and error handling.
+- Robust logging and error handling.
-- Testing with pytest.
+- Comprehensive integration testing.
 - Containerization with Docker.
+- **RAG Approach** : Splits large PDFs into chunks, indexes them in a vector store, and retrieves only relevant chunks for each query.

 ## Key Features

-- **Upload PDF Files**: Upload a PDF and get back a `pdf_id` for future references.
+- **Upload PDF Files**: Upload a PDF and get a unique `pdf_id`.
-- **Chat with a PDF**: Query the previously uploaded PDF content and get contextually relevant answers from the LLM.
+- **Chat with a PDF**: Query previously uploaded PDF content, now enhanced with a RAG approach.
-- **LLM Integration (Gemini)**: Leverages Google’s Gemini 1.5 model to generate intelligent responses.
+- **LLM Integration (Gemini)**: Uses the Gemini model for generating intelligent responses.
+- **RAG (Retrieval-Augmented Generation)**:
+  - Splits PDFs into chunks.
+  - Embeds chunks and stores them in a vector database (e.g., Chroma).
+  - Retrieves only the most relevant chunks for each query, making LLM responses more accurate and efficient.
-- **Rate Limiting**: Uses `slowapi` to prevent abuse and rate-limit requests per IP.
+- **Rate Limiting**: Implements `slowapi` to prevent abuse.
-- **Robust Logging**: Logs are written to both console and rotating log files.
-Errors are also logged separately.
+- **Logging**: Writes logs to console and rotating log files, with separate error logs.
-- **Testing**: Includes integration tests for both PDF upload and chat functionalities.
+- **Testing**: Integration tests for PDF upload and chat functionalities.
 - **Docker**: Easily build and run the application in a containerized environment.

 ## Project Structure